palaa159/Docs/Headware/01-Ultracortex-Mark-IV.md

 #### Connecting Cyton Board to Mark IV

-Connect an OpenBCI Cyton board to the Mark IV as shown below.
+Connect an OpenBCI Cyton board to the Mark IV as shown below (with cover removed for clarity).
 Note that you need two ear clip wires as well.

 ![image](../assets/images/MarkIV/MarkIV_cyton_connects_nocover.JPG)